People

 Cornell Class of 2013

 A founding member of the lab group, Sarah won the SUNY Chancellor’s Prize and numerous other awards during her illustrious undergraduate career.
-She has 3 scientific publications from her undergraduate work and is currently pursuing a Ph.D. at UC Berkeley.
+She has 3 scientific publications from her undergraduate work and went on to complete a PhD at UC Berkeley.
 Check out her website.

 Matt Savoca